 The other main internal intensity monitoring method that can – albeit cumbersomely – be used during training sessions is blood lactate sampling.
 Blood lactate sampling involves a fingerpick or earlobe with a lancet and analysing a tiny sample of capillary blood for its lactate concentration using a single-use strip and an automated analyser.
 Blood lactate is a useful marker of exercise intensity and is commonly used for determining physiological thresholds in laboratory tests.
 See our blog on interpreting blood lactate profiles using this link.

 It can also be quite difficult to take these measurements on yourself.
-Granted, once you know what you are doing, it is relatively straightforward to take a blood sample from your own finger whilst on an indoor trainer, although maintaining the same intensity you had been riding at can still be tricky.
+Granted, once you know what you are doing, it is relatively straightforward to take a blood sample from your own finger whilst on an indoor trainer.
+However, maintaining the same intensity you had been riding at can still be tricky.
 If you have to get out of position and faff around for 30 seconds while taking the measurement, it is possible you will very transiently push your blood lactate concentration up simply as a result of taking the measurement, because your pedalling efficiency has worsened.

 I also don’t see spot lactate sampling as a replacement for heart rate monitoring, primarily because heart rate monitoring gives you a continuous measurement, every moment of your session.
 You can spot your heart rate rising and immediately drop your effort if that is the goal of your session.
 With blood lactate sampling, you are limited to data points that are only as frequent as you take them.
 So, whilst in some instances, blood lactate sampling may be a useful addition to heart rate monitoring, I personally would never swap out my heart rate monitor in favour of serial measures of blood lactate concentration.
 In a Vblog with 70.3 World Champion, Gustav Iden says “today we’re using heart rate, although it’s not that scientific”.
 I thought this was interesting, old school “yes”, but I personally don’t think this is any less “scientific” than a lactate sample.

 The last point is a nuanced but important one.
-Regardless of how experienced you are, the measurements of blood lactate concentration you make will have a technical analytical error of possibly around ~0.4 mmol.L-1 (1).
+Regardless of how experienced you are, your blood lactate concentration measurements will have a technical analytical error of possibly around ~0.4 mmol.L-1 (1).
 So, if you measure a concentration of 2.2 mmol.L-1 and therefore decide to drop your speed to keep your stress down, the true concentration could easily in fact be 1.8 mmol.L-1, which might have given you a different inference.
 Similarly, as the measurements are concentrations in blood, they will also change as fluid balance shifts during exercise.
 If your plasma volume – the fluid component of blood – decreases by 10% during a training session, your measured blood lactate concentrations will increase, even if the total amount of circulating lactate is actually the same.
 This becomes a real problem during longer sessions, particularly in the heat.
 The points above are why we like to model curves with many data points, and even take multiple measurements at a single time point when working in the lab.
 So, whilst spot testing for lactate can give useful insight into the internal stress generated by exercise, we must be a little cautious not to overinterpret the number that flashes up on the analyser.

-Validating and/or developing new techniques that can be used to monitor internal intensity during training sessions is something of great interest to me and my research colleagues here in Auckland.
+Validating and/or developing new techniques that can be used to monitor internal intensity during training sessions is something of great interest to my research colleagues here in Auckland and me.
 A range of promising alternatives are being investigated and may eventually emerge as useful tools for athletes in the field; these include wireless measurement of muscle oxygenation (3) and ventilatory measurements (5).
 If you’re someone who really like to keep it simple, a good old ‘talk test’ to help athletes; if you can easily hold a conversation during exercise, you are probably below the lactate threshold, if you can’t you probably aren’t (6).

 So, what are my main recommendations for endurance athletes looking to regulate intensity during training sessions: